101 Things to do in Bournemouth – Bournemouth Bus Rally

 Bournemouth Bus Rally for Children

-One year, I heard the following conversation between a child and his father:
+One year, I heard the following conversation between a child and his father at the rally:

-If your child is into looking at buses, obviously the rally will be a lot of fun.
-Otherwise, there was a toy stall (selling mainly buses), a duck game and an ice cream van.
+If your child is into looking at buses, obviously it will be a lot of fun.
+Otherwise, there was a toy stall (selling mainly buses), a bouncy castle and an ice cream van.
 Oh, and a rather sinister mascot…

 I hope you found this information useful.
 For more inspiration on things to do in and around Bournemouth, check out my 101 Things to do in Bournemouth here.